InfluxDB tools and integrations

 Install and use the influx CLI

-influx command line interface to interact with and manage InfluxDB Cloud.
+influxd command line interfaces to interact with and manage InfluxDB.

 Kapacitor is a data processing framework that makes it easy to create alerts, run ETL (Extract, Transform and Load) jobs and detect anomalies.
-Use Kapacitor with InfluxDB Cloud.
+Use Kapacitor with InfluxDB OSS 2.x.

 Use the Flux VS Code extension

-The Flux Visual Studio Code (VS Code) extension provides Flux syntax highlighting, autocompletion, and a direct InfluxDB Cloud server integration that lets you run Flux scripts natively and show results in VS Code.
+The Flux Visual Studio Code (VS Code) extension provides Flux syntax highlighting, autocompletion, and a direct InfluxDB OSS server integration that lets you run Flux scripts natively and show results in VS Code.